spindle79/land2port/README.md

 # Land2Port

-A powerful video processing tool that automatically detects objects like faces or heads in videos, then crops them to portrait format (9:16 aspect ratio), and adds AI-generated transcriptions.
+A powerful video processing tool that automatically detects objects like faces or heads in videos, then crops them to portrait format (9:16 aspect ratio), and can add AI-generated transcriptions with the `--add-captions` flag.
 Perfect for converting landscape videos to portrait format for social media platforms like TikTok, Instagram Reels, and YouTube Shorts.

 ## Features